 This is a challenging but vitally important time to tackle the looming threat of climate change.
-A threat thrown into stark relief by the recent IPCC report.
-The UN Secretary General, Antonio Guterres, said of the IPCC's report in August 2021....
+A threat thrown into stark relief by the recent IPCC reports and increasing temperatures.
+As scientists confirmed that July 2023 was the hottest month on record, alongside unprecedented reductions in sea ice coverage and rises in sea surface temperatures The UN Secretary General, Antonio Guterres, said ....